What’s a Good Email Open Rate and How You Can Improve Yours

 So far, you’ve learned the average email open rate across all industries, and the specific open rates per industry.
 You know how to benchmark your own email open rates and you’ve also learned the top 4 reasons why you may have low email open rates.

-Now let’s dive into 8 specific ways you can improve your email open rates.
+Now let’s dive into 7 specific ways you can improve your email open rates.
+We’ll be focusing here on broad advice for improving your email marketing strategy.

 1. Qualify Your Subscribers

 Before asking anyone to join your email list, make sure to qualify them with a relevant lead magnet.
-Don’t try to attract anyone and everyone to your email list.
+The word “relevant” is key here.

 For example, avoid using giveaways that most people would want, such as an iPad giveaway.
-Instead, give away something that only your target customers would want, like a free sample of your product.
+Instead, give away something that only your target customers would want.
+Examples include:

 Your goal is an engaged email list filled with quality leads.
 A small list that’s engaged and interested is so much better than a large list that doesn’t care about you or what you’re offering.